This package contains three extensions to python-mode which I find useful when programming python. They are:

 To use pyp just move pyp.el to the emacs load path and see the

-Installation of pycomplete is slightly more complicated because it
+Installation of pycomplete is slightly more complicated.
+It

 requires pymacs which needs to have been installed.
 For Debian based